Close Menu

 But while volcanic eruptions are the best analog scientists have to study the potential effects of geoengineering, it’s not a perfect match.
 Geoengineering’s effects may in fact be even more pronounced.
 Volcanic eruptions tend to destroy ozone, which would let more solar radiation reach the surface and heat Earth.
 Plus, volcanic clouds linger for one or two years in the atmosphere, while geoengineering would be a longer-term project.

-Even still, the next big volcanic eruption will be a huge opportunity for scientists since a lot of has changed technologically since Pinatubo in 1991.
-There is now a satellite in space, Calypso, which has a lidar which can measure particles and their distribution, for example.
+Even still, the next big volcanic eruption will be a huge opportunity for scientists since a lot has changed technologically since Pinatubo in 1991.
+There is now a satellite in space, Calypso, which has a lidar that can measure particles and their distribution, for example.

 If humankind does elect to cover the skies in the hope of cooling the planet, the artificial aerosols will need constant replenishment.
 If we want to diminish global warming by 2 degrees Celsius, scale up the numbers: that’s a synthetic Pinatubo a year.